HikariCalyx/cmsdl/README.md

 For chat records about how it was developed, see chat_records directory.

+## Can I integrate CMSDL to my own project?
+Yes of course, as long as it's not used for cheating in game.

 ## Will I get banned by operator because of this program?
 No. This program is built with minimum previlege requirements in mind, and it does not require elevation at all.
 When you launch game with cmsdl, cmsdl will close itself after game is launched.
 Besides, anti-tampering is implemented in all regions of mushroom games since 2023: The server will refuse you from logging into the game if game data are corrupted or modified.